csc-ubc-okanagan/workshops/docs/UNIX_pt2.md

 > **Exercise 8**
 >
-> Create three new .txt files: one that contains your favourite breakfast food, one that contains your favourite lunch food, and one that
+> Create three new .txt files:
+>   * one that contains your favourite breakfast food,
+>   * one that contains your favourite lunch food,
-> contains your favourite dinner food.
+>   * one that contains your favourite dinner food.
+>
 > Recreate the following directory structure with the files you've been working with.
-The `my-movies`, `my-music`, `my-books`, and `my-foods` > directories contain the .txt files of your favourites.
+The `my-movies`, `my-music`, `my-books`, and `my-
+> foods` directories contain the .txt files of your favourites.

 <img src="assets/images/final-structure.png" width="400">